Primary Navigation Mobile

 No matter how well a coating of car wax works on the bodywork, it’s underneath where you’ll find the nasties.
 Take a peek underneath any car a few decades ago, and you’ll either see the worrying signs of rust forming or a thick black coating of primitive underseal, often made of bitumen.

-Older cars have their fans for various reasons, but rust protection was never one of them, and steps need to be taken to avoid expensive damage.
+Older cars have their fans for various reasons, but rust protection was never one of them, and steps need to be taken to avoid expensive repairs.
+You can make a car look gorgeous with a ceramic coating, but it’s a whole other story underneath.
 Thankfully, modern underseal is affordable and easy to apply, and we’ve been hard at work finding the best examples on sale.
+We’ve even tested an example for ourselves.

 Editor’s pick: Bilt Hamber Dynax UC – Buy from Amazon.